AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 #### Outline

 Outline a special element that is usually used to highlight hovered and selected elements of a pie chart.
-It is enabled by default and looks like a thin extra arc that extends from a slice when it is hovered or selected.
+It is enabled by default and looks like a thin extra arc that extends from a slice when it is hovered over or selected.

 Outline can be configured using the {api:anychart.charts.Pie#outline}outline(){api} method or you can define how outline looks using [states](#all_points).